-It can never be said enough – employers must always make sure they stay on top of any changes to labor laws.
+It can never be said enough – employers must always make sure they stay on top of any changes to employment laws.
 When they are up to date, they face a lower risk of non-compliance.

 Generally, if employers deal with disputes or complaints regarding discrimination, they attempt to use confidentiality agreements or NDAs to safeguard the business’s best interests.
 As we have discussed in previous blog posts, issues like this in the workplace can quickly spiral and cause significant damage to the business – regardless of how the employer handles the complaint.